-The EASTAR team, Team Hope, participated in the Relay for Life event on May 30th at Indian Bowl.
-Team Hope raised approximately $12,429.91 towards the American Cancer Society.
+The EASTAR team, Team Hope, participated in the Relay for Life event on May 29th at Indian Bowl.
+Team Hope raised almost $10,000 to go towards the American Cancer Society.

-Radiation Oncology helped plan the Breast Cancer Fashion Show at Arrowhead Mall on October 23rd.
-Breast Cancer Survivors participated as models.
+Radiation Oncology also helped to plan the Breast Cancer Fashion Show at Arrowhead Mall in October.
+Breast Cancer Survivors were invited to participate as models.
 All proceeds from the event were donated to Women Who Care.

 We are actively looking to offer educational presentations to the public.
 On November 14th we hosted another “Zumbathon” where we distributed materials promoting nutrition and physical fitness, and raised $250 to go towards assisting area residents in need of medical assistance.